dykang/PASTEL/README.md

 <img src="transfer.png" width="60%">

+## Notes:
+ - (Sep 2019) we have added a new experimental result using BERT on style classification.
+ - (Sep 2019) our codes for StyleTransfer will be added soon.
+We are working on finalizing+refacotring the code right now.

 ## Setup Configuration
 Run `./setup.sh` at the root of this repository to install dependencies, unzip the data file into data/ directory, and download GloVe embedding under data/word2vec/.